If you’re in the field of hypnosis or NLP, this will happen to you…

-The NLP/Hypnosis Field Is In Disarray
+The NLP/Hypnosis Field Has Been In Disarray

 There are a lot of folks in the field who simply don’t know what they’re doing.
 But that doesn’t stop them from being extremely visible and loud and attention-getting.
 I call them clowns.
 If you express an opinion that’s different that theirs, they will shout you down.
 They seem to be trying to get to the top of the heap by being the loudest.

 The field is full of zombies.
 These are people that simply parrot what their instructors told them.
 If you ask them a questions about a controversial subject, you can almost hear the words of their instructors coming out of their mouths.
 They sound a bit like a tape recording.
 They’ve swallowed the cool-aid.